maca/tiny/README.md

 ## View helpers for HAML and ERB templates

-One of the Tiny's main goals is providing facilities for defining view helpers that can be used from ruby or templating laguages regardless of the web framework.
+One of the Tiny's main goals is providing facilities for defining view helpers that can be used from Ruby or templating laguages regardless of the web framework.

 A Widget can take a block while calling `to_html`.
 Tiny can determine